jdolan/Objectively/README.md

 Types in Objectively are comprised of 3 components:

-1) The instance struct, containing the parent type, the interface pointer, and any additional fields.
+1) The instance struct, containing the parent type and any additional instance variables.

     struct Hello {
         Object object;